-Online library services are available 24 hours a day, seven days a week for the use of all library patrons.
-These services include a catalog of the Eastern Gateway collection, borrowing from OhioLINK, and full-text retrieval of thousands of periodical articles.
-OhioLINK is a statewide computer network that provides free access to the library collections of all state-related colleges and universities.
-OhioLINK also provides access to over 100 online research databases.
-Its services provide access to the same resources for the community college student as those enjoyed by students at the largest state institutions.
+Online library services are available 24 hours a day, seven days a week for the use of all library patrons at library.egcc. edu.
+These services include a catalog of the Eastern Gateway collection, borrowing from the OhioLINK consortium, and full-text retrieval of thousands of periodical articles.
+OhioLINK is a statewide consortium that provides free access to the library collections of all the state-related and private colleges and universities in Ohio.
+The OhioLINK consortium also provides access to over 100 online research databases.
+It provides access to the same resources for the community college student as those enjoyed by students at the largest state institutions.